Fill your College Details

 Algorithm Explanation:

-- Prompt the user to reverse the number and measure their response time.
+• Prompt the player to reverse the number and measure the time it takes them to respond.

 Code: